By Mehdi Touzani –Lawyer at the Paris Bar. Blockchain Expert.

-Liability of the validators appears to be a primary component to deserve the privilege to give an “actual authority” to their action.
+Liability of the validators appears to be the primary component to deserve the privilege to give an “actual authority” to their action.

-Embracing their responsibilities means that the validators are aware of their role, believe in their mission, and accept all the consequences of misbehaving.
-Consequences range from a simple warning to a jail sentence, and of course a deletion from the list of approved authorities.
+Embracing their responsibilities means that the validators are aware of their role, believe in their mission, and accept all that their misbehaviors bears consequences, that can range from simple warnings, temporary bans, or even jail sentences, and of course a deletion from the list of approved authorities.